Must a national professional representative be appointed?

 Note: the fees may be revised at the beginning of each year.

-(b) On filing the translation.
+(b) When filing the translation.
 In the case of non-payment, the OEPM will require that the fee be paid within 2 months of issue of this requirement.

 The translation is not published until the fee has been paid.